SureFlap DualScan Cat Door Review

 After the cat has passed the door, a magnet located on the flap’s bottom helps to shut the door and keeps the door from not locking correctly or from flapping with the wind.

 The SureFlap DualScan has two antennas or scanners to read the microchip: one scanner is located in the inside of the house and the other outside.
-The inside and outside scanners can be programmed individually, which allows cat owners to determine which cat will be indoor/outdoor and which cat will be indoor-only.
+The inside and outside scanners can be programmed individually, which allows cat owners to determine which cat will be indoor-outdoor and which cat will be indoor-only.
+SureFlap Dualscan is the only microchip cat door that allows you to choose which cat can exit the door and at the same time, it gives you the ability to stop unwanted animals from entering your home.

-Location of the microchip under the cat’s skin
+Location of the Microchip Under the Cat’s Skin

-To get the microchip read, whether from the inside or the outside, the cat needs to put its head in the tunnel/opening for the door to unlock.
-This means the microchip ideally needs to be located in the cat’s back neck.
+To get the microchip read, whether from the inside or the outside, the cat needs to put its head in the tunnel’s opening for the door to unlock.
+This means the microchip ideally needs to be located in the cat’s neck.
 If your cat has been micro-chipped long time ago, you may need to check if the chip has not migrated further down its neck, because it might not work properly if this happens.
+If you don’t like the idea of micro-chipping your cat, simply put a microchip on its collar and it works.

 Effective Against Raccoons